Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Introduction

 \section{Introduction}

-Academic grant funding is often considered to stimulate and reinforce international collaborations, leading to substantial effects on academic collaboration networks and research impact \cite{clark2012investments,Leydesdorff2017The,zhou2020depth}.
-Prior literature in this field predominantly explored large-scale, multi-national funding mechanisms such as the European Union Framework Programmes (e.g., Horizon 2020)\footnote{\url{https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe_en}}, which are explicitly directed at large-scale collaboration across many countries and institutions and sometimes even mandate it, demonstrated their overall effects \cite{hoekman2013acquisition,Morillo2019Collaboration}.
-These prior studies largely credit multi-national funding programs with enhanced international co-authorship, network diversity, and research impact, especially for smaller or less-connected countries.
+Academic grant funding is often considered to stimulate and reinforce international collaborations, with prior work reporting substantial effects on academic collaboration networks and research impact \cite{clark2012investments,Leydesdorff2017The,zhou2020depth}.
+Prior literature in this field predominantly explored large-scale, multi-national funding mechanisms such as the European Union Framework Programmes (e.g., Horizon 2020)\footnote{\url{https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe_en}}, which are explicitly directed at large-scale collaboration across many countries and institutions, and sometimes even mandate it, demonstrated their overall effects \cite{hoekman2013acquisition,Morillo2019Collaboration}.
+These prior studies largely credit multi-national funding programs with enhanced international co-authorship, network diversity, and research impact, especially for smaller or less-connected countries \cite{vieira2023influence, adams2024national}.

 While multi-national funding is the most studied mechanism for fostering international collaboration, other funding schemes may promote international collaborations as well.
 National funding, for example, has been studied in a few prior works as a potential catalyst for international collaborations \cite{Wang2024Elevating,Abramo2022The}.
-However, as these programs target excellence within a country’s own scientific system, such as the individual grants program of the Israeli Science Foundation\footnote{\url{https://www.isf.org.il/}} or the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG)\footnote{\url{https://www.dfg.de/en}}, their ability to foster international partnerships seems significantly more modest compared to multi-national funding schemes.
-Interestingly, despite their global prevalence, \textbf{bi-national funding programs} remain under-researched compared to both national and multi-national schemes.
-Bi-national funding schemes operate under very different dynamics than national or multinational ones.
-In particular, international collaborations are explicitly targeted through bi-national funding (as opposed to national schemes), yet these are mostly dyadic rather than consortium-based (as opposed to multi-national schemes), presumably leading to different collaboration dynamics and outputs (the case of Indo-German collaborative research in \cite{mir2024,indo-german_2024}).
+However, as these programs target excellence within a country's own scientific system, such as the individual grants program of the Israeli Science Foundation\footnote{\url{https://www.isf.org.il/}} or the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG)\footnote{\url{https://www.dfg.de/en}}, their ability to foster international partnerships seems significantly more modest compared to multi-national funding schemes \cite{jacob2011impact,c2,c3}.
+Interestingly, despite their global prevalence, bi-national funding programs remain under-researched compared to both national and multi-national schemes.